-Within DOE OS, UC supports research programs and scientific infrastructure investments that are fundamental to U.S. innovation leadership, including:
+Within DOE OS, UC supports research programs and scientific infrastructure investments that are fundamental to U.S. scientific and technological leadership, including:

-- \$1.053 billion for Fusion Energy Sciences.
-UC Irvine, UCLA, UC Riverside, UC San Diego and Lawrence Berkeley National Laboratory (Berkeley Lab) are performing leading-edge fusion research and training the next generation of researchers. - \$200 million for microelectronics research and up to \$25 million each for four microelectronics science research centers. - \$146.5 million for Berkeley Lab's National Energy Research Scientific Computing Center and \$93.54 million for the Energy Sciences Network (ESnet), which play vital roles in the nation's high-performance computing and advanced computing networking ecosystem (Advanced Scientific Computing Research). - \$25 million to provide adequate funding for the Cosmic Microwave Background Stage IV experiment, a critical international scientific collaboration led by Berkeley Lab in partnership with other national laboratories and the NSF (High Energy Physics). - In order to sustain world leadership in scientific user facilities, UC supports \$878.2 million for operation of the department's light sources and \$182.7 million for the Nanoscale Science Research Centers (NSRC). - Robust funding for the Energy Frontier Research Centers (EFRCs), which are partnerships focused on grand challenges and use-inspired basic research, and for the Energy Innovation Hubs-centers that combine basic and applied research with engineering to accelerate scientific discovery on critical energy issues.
-These programs support multidisciplinary collaborations that enable UC faculty and students to work with federal laboratories and industry scientists. - \$960 million for Biological and Environmental Research, including \$120 million for the Joint BioEnergy Institute, \$99.3 million for the Joint Genome Institute and \$12 million for the prototyping fabricated ecosystems, automation, sensors and computational tools to enable a predictive understanding of soil-plant-microbe interactions across molecular to ecosystem scales. - Funding to support additional critical Science Laboratories Infrastructure projects, including \$45 million for the Linear Assets Modernization Project. - Robust funding for the High Energy Physics program, which explores the elementary constituents of matter and energy, the interactions between them and the nature of space and time.
+- \$100 million for the Advanced Light Source Upgrade at Lawrence Berkeley National Laboratory (Berkeley Lab), which will yield revolutionary x-ray capabilities. - \$1.048 billion for Fusion Energy Sciences.
+UC Irvine, UCLA, UC Riverside, UC San Diego and Berkeley Lab are performing leading-edge fusion research and training the next generation of researchers. - \$200 million for microelectronics research, including up to \$25 million each for four microelectronics science research centers. - \$150 million for Berkeley Lab's National Energy Research Scientific Computing Center and \$98 million for the Energy Sciences Network (ESnet), which play vital roles in the nation's high-performance computing and advanced computing networking ecosystem (Advanced Scientific Computing Research). - \$9 million to provide adequate funding for the Cosmic Microwave Background Stage IV experiment, a critical international scientific collaboration led by Berkeley Lab in partnership with other national laboratories and the NSF (High Energy Physics). - In order to sustain world leadership in scientific user facilities, UC supports \$852.5 million for operation of the department's light sources and \$191.9 million for the Nanoscale Science Research Centers (NSRC). - \$118 million for the Bioenergy Research Centers and \$116 million for the Joint Genome Institute through the Biological and Environmental Research program. - Funding to support additional critical Science Laboratories Infrastructure projects, including \$45.3 million for the Linear Assets Modernization Project. - Robust funding for the High Energy Physics program, which explores the elementary constituents of matter and energy, the interactions between them and the nature of space and time - Robust funding for a DOE-led Al for Science, Energy, and Security proposal that will leverage existing resources and capabilities to drive scientific discovery and innovation.